shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-cmp-analytics-report.md

 - How many ad requests contained TCF strings that were not encoded properly and therefore invalid or malformed?
-- Is my CMP (Consent Management Platform) correctly passing permission information to Xandr?
+- Is my CMP (Consent Management Platform) correctly passing permission information to Microsoft Advertising?

 This report does not prove or disprove compliance with any laws or regulations.
-The language "GDPR applied" for this report means, Xandr applied TCF logic.
+The language "GDPR applied" for this report means, Microsoft Advertising applied TCF logic.
-Xandr supports the IAB TCF and this report enables sellers using the TCF to confirm that TCF signals are communicated properly.
+Microsoft Advertising supports the IAB TCF and this report enables sellers using the TCF to confirm that TCF signals are communicated properly.